-Our friend ‘VA’ (he prefers to stay anonymous) just got an admit from the MIT Sloan Fellow program and he’s majorly thrilled about it, just like we are for him.
-In this post, VA tells us what motivated him to apply to a highly competitive but unconventional program.
+Our friend ‘VA’ (he prefers to stay anonymous) made it to the MIT Sloan Fellow program.
+Being thrilled about it, just like we are for him, VA tells us what motivated him to apply to a highly competitive but unconventional program, in this post.
 He takes it one step further and shares his application strategy and secrets with us.

 Inspite of working for India’s second largest IT company I tried not to fall under the typical Indian IT Male category.
 I recently got accepted to the Sloan Fellows program (1 yr Full Time MBA) at MIT Sloan School of Management.
 My 10 yrs of experience spread across two diverse industries – Hospitality Industry and IT Outsourcing helped me break the usual jinx which most Indian candidates applying to the MBA program face.